amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 ## Using ffmpeg from Python

-Some command-line tools like MediaInfo have a Python module that makes them easier to use in a script.
+Python can be used to run other scripts and programs on a computer.
+For example, if there is a command-line utility that does an essential function, you can incorporate it into a Python script that automates it across a group of files.
-Even if they don't, we can use the `subprocess` module to run terminal commands from our script.
+For this lesson, we will use the `subprocess` module to run terminal commands from our script.
+This module work for all command-line tools.
+Later, we will look at another method that exists for some, but not all, command-line tools.

 ~~~
 import subprocess